pivotal/docs-tap/services-toolkit/reference/terminology-and-user-roles.hbs.md

 ### <a id="service-instance-class"></a>Service instance class

-A service instance class is more commonly called a "class".
+A service instance class is more commonly called a class.
-They provide a way to describe classes, that is, categories, of service instances.
+Service instance classes provide a way to describe categories of service instances.

 A service instance class enables service instances belonging to the class to be discovered.
 They come in one of two varieties: pool-based or provisioner-based.